Phonics: France

 There has been a strong debate in France on the teaching of phonics ("méthode syllabique") versus whole language ("méthode globale").
-After the 1990s, supporters of the later started defending a so-called "mixed method" (also known as balanced literacy) in which approaches from both methods are used.
+After the 1990s, supporters of the latter started defending a so-called "mixed method" (also known as balanced literacy) in which approaches from both methods are used.
 France is home to some of the most influential researchers in psycho-pedagogy, cognitive sciences and neurosciences, such as Stanislas Dehaene and Michel Fayol, who support phonics.

 More recently, with the appointment of the academic Jean-Michel Blanquer as minister of education, the ministry created a science educational council chaired by Dehaene.
 This council openly supported phonics.
 In April 2018, the minister issued a set of four guiding documents for early teaching of reading and mathematics and a booklet detailing phonics recommendations.
 Teachers unions and a few educationalists were very critical of his stances, and classified his perspective as "traditionalist", trying to bring the debate to the political sphere.
 But Blanquer has openly declared that the so-called mixed approach is no serious choice.

-In 2016, France is slightly above average in Reading Achievement for fourth-graders according to the Progress in International Reading Literacy Study (PIRLS).
+In 2016, France is slightly above average in Reading Achievement for students in their fourth year of school according to the Progress in International Reading Literacy Study (PIRLS).

 Hungary

 The official language and the language of instruction in the Republic of Hungary is the Hungarian language.
 However, in 2010 4.6% of minority students (Croatians, Germans, Romanians, Serbians, Slovaks, and Slovenes) attended minority operated mother tongue, bilingual, or language teaching schools or kindergartens.

 Crèche (nursery school) in Hungary is a "welfare institution" catering for children aged 20 weeks to 3 years and providing professional day care and development.
 In addition, kindergarten education and care is free and compulsory for children aged 3–6.
 Socially disadvantaged children are given priority in enrolment.
 Pre-school programmes focus on developing children's emergent literacy skills through play rather than systematic training in phonics or teaching the alphabet.

 According to the PIRLS Encyclopedia, the Ministry of Education does not explicitly recommend one particular reading method over another, however all the accredited textbook series use the "sounding-analyzing method".
 The European Literacy Policy Network (ELINET) 2016 reports that Hungarian children in grades one and two receive explicit instruction in phonemic awareness and phonics "as the route to decode words".
 In grades three and four they continue to apply their knowledge of phonics, however the emphasis shifts to the more meaning-focused technical aspects of reading and writing (i.e., vocabulary, types of texts, reading strategies, spelling, punctuation and grammar).

-In 2016, amongst 50 countries, Hungary achieved the 13th highest score in reading literacy for fourth graders according to the Progress in International Reading Literacy Study (PIRLS).
+In 2016, amongst 50 countries, Hungary achieved the 13th highest score in reading literacy for students in their fourth year of school according to the Progress in International Reading Literacy Study (PIRLS).
 19% of their students performed at or below the low benchmark on overall reading, just above the EU average of 20%.